 We believe our platform is ideally suited for expansion across solutions, industries, and use cases.
-We have demonstrated this over time with the expansion of our platform across products, industry solutions, and use cases.
 For example, in 2020, we entered the real-time conferencing market with the introduction of our Webinars, Meetings, and Virtual Classroom products, focusing on learning, training, and marketing.
-In 2021, we expanded the capabilities of our Events product to support a broader range of event types and use cases.
+In 2021 and 2022 we expanded the capabilities of our Events product to support a broader range of event types and use cases and fitted them to also address low-touch and self-serve sales.
 We believe these products present a significant long-term opportunity, and we intend to harness our growing presence with them.
 Additionally, we will continue to invest in new video products for training, communication and collaboration, sales, marketing, and customer care, as we extend our platform into more industries.
-Following the success of our Media & Telecom and education solutions, we intend to launch solutions for industries such as healthcare and financial services, among others.
-We also intend to enhance our Media Services offerings with additional core capabilities and invest in areas such as content creation, personalization and interactivity, content aggregation and syndication, AI, and smart monetization.
-We also intend to add these capabilities into our existing and new products and industry solutions.
-Our results of operations may reflect sustained high levels of investments to drive increased customer adoption and usage.